rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 - `RegExp.prototype` is also a regex that matches nothing
 - `String.prototype` is also an empty string

+#### ES6 Maps and Sets

+Instead of using objects as maps, ES6 provides a new `Map` constructor for creating map.
+I think this allows us to convey our intention through our code better.
+It also allow non-string keys.
+In addition, the Map API provides certain convenience method that allows us to retrieve an iterator for the stored values

+**WeakMap** is a variant of Map that only stores objects as keys.
+If the objects get garbage collected, the entry will also be removed from the map.
+Only the keys are held weakly, not the values.

+Sets also has a **WeakSet** variant that holds its values weakly.
+Note that values must be objects.

 ### Pass by Value/Reference

 If you have been using JavaScript for a while, it should be clear how the language behaves without any explicit explanation, since it is quite intuitive.